This module is part of Tuleap Entreprise. It might not be available on your installation of Tuleap.

 testsuite from your junit test results and Test Definitions artifacts.

 ttm cli tool has

-an helper to assist you for that:
+a helper to assist you with that:

 $> ttm verify --username jenkinsbot Enter Password: xxxxx Test suites with a match in TTM Test suites without a test definition 'AccountingBalanceTest' with 5 test cases 'LoginWithUsernameTest' with 12 test cases 'SendInvoiceTest' with 1 test cases